 - 7.1 The school works collaboratively with parents, so children receive consistent messages about how to behave at home and at school. - 7.2 We expect parents to support their child's learning, and to co-operate with the school, as set out in the home-school agreement.
-We try to build a supportive dialogue between the home and the school, and we inform parents immediately if we have concerns about their child's welfare or behaviour.
+We try to build a supportive dialogue between the home and the school, and we

-7.3 If the school has to use reasonable sanctions to punish a child, parents should support the actions of the school.
+- inform parents immediately if we have concerns about their child's welfare or behaviour. - 7.3 If the school has to use reasonable sanctions to punish a child, parents should support the actions of the school.
 If parents have any concern about the way that their child has been treated, they should initially contact the class teacher.
-If the concern remains, they should contact the school governors.
+If the concern remains, they should contact the headteacher and then the school governors, if deemed necessary.
 If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented.